isurusen/MyMovies/README.md

 ### Tech

-MyMovie uses a number of open source projects to work properly:
+MyMovies uses a number of open source projects to work properly:

 * [Retrofit] - A type-safe HTTP client for Android and Java
 * [Glide] - An image loading and caching library for Android focused on smooth scrolling
 * [fabric.io] - Lightweight & Powerful crash reporting and Answers, analytics you don't need to analyze.
 * [Card Layout] - Card layouts can vary to support the types of content they contain

-### Some screens of the MyMovie
+### Some screens of the MyMovies
 ![screens.png](https://www.dropbox.com/s/yhxysp5boh887y1/screens.png?dl=0&raw=1)

 License